GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 # **PYTHON: CONDITIONAL AND LOOP**
-Conditional and loop statement is commonly used and one of the essential pieces of code in programming.
-This chapter introduces list of conditional and loop statements in Python programming.
+Conditional and loop statements are commonly used and are essential pieces of code in programming.
+This chapter introduces a list of conditional and loop statements in Python programming.

 ## Indentation
-Indentation is used to delimit (mark the limits or boundaries) blocks of code.
-Simply put, it is used to distinguish where the block of code belongs to.
-Indentation is inserted on the section of code after colon `:`.
+An indentation is used to delimit (mark the limits or boundaries) code block that belongs to certain statements such as conditional and loop statements.
+Indentations are inserted on the section of code after the colon `:`.

 Beware as placement of indentation can change the script entirely.